Paul Thomas Anderson filmography

 Paul Thomas Anderson is an American filmmaker.
-He has directed ten feature-length films, five short films, twenty three music videos, one documentary, one television episode as a guest segment director, and one theatrical play.
+He has directed ten feature-length films, five short films, twenty three music videos, two documentaries, one television episode as a guest segment director, and one theatrical play.
 He made his directorial debut with the mockumentary short film The Dirk Diggler Story (1988), at the age of 18, about a fictional well-endowed pornographic actor in the 1970s.
 Anderson followed it five years later with another short film, Cigarettes & Coffee (1993).
 Anderson wrote and directed the crime film Hard Eight (1996), starring Philip Baker Hall, John C. Reilly, Gwyneth Paltrow and Samuel L. Jackson.
 The film was well received.
 Using the basis of The Dirk Diggler Story, Anderson wrote and directed an expansion of the film, Boogie Nights (1997).
 It stars Mark Wahlberg as an actor in the Golden Age of Porn from the 1970s to the 1980s.
 The film received acclaim from critics and was a commercial success; at the 70th Academy Awards ceremony, the film was nominated for three Academy Awards, including for Best Supporting Actor (Burt Reynolds), Best Supporting Actress (Julianne Moore) and Best Original Screenplay.